Alluxio/alluxio/docs/en/ufs/Aliyun-OSS.md

 This guide describes how to configure [Aliyun OSS](https://intl.aliyun.com/product/oss) as Alluxio's under storage system.

-Object Storage Service (OSS) is a massive, secure and highly reliable cloud storage service provided by Aliyun.
+Aliyun Object Storage Service (OSS) is a massive, secure and highly reliable cloud storage service provided by Aliyun.

 ## Prerequisites